Cookies in Google Analytics

 Traffic Source

 Cookies are the main vehicle for attributing visit information and conversions to specific marketing campaigns or traffic sources.
-Each time the visitor comes to the site, the code stores new traffic source information (if there is any) in the visitor's cookies.
+Each time the visitor comes to the site, the code stores new referral or campaign variable information in the visitor’s cookies.

 Dissecting Google Analytics Cookies